nabaraj77/MIT653_T2-25_Group-2/Literature_Review.md

 * It highlights the importance of **data privacy and patient trust**, key considerations for any AI security tool that handles sensitive medical records.
 * It emphasizes the "human factor," showing that the successful deployment of an AI system depends heavily on **staff training and institutional policy**.
 This adds a critical, non-technical dimension to the problem of improving cybersecurity.
 ---
+# **Digital Health: The Cybersecurity for AI-Based Healthcare Communication**

+**Summary**

+This paper discusses AI-driven healthcare system communications regarding cybersecurity because it should focus on responding to the threats such as ransomware proactively.
+It offers the JOINER framework- it is a policy-based solution that bonds Explainable AI (XAI) and federated learning to protect communication hubs.
+This study brings to light the importance of protecting the healthcare infrastructure, in particular, during the digital transformation efforts governed by Saudi Vision 2030, and provides a theoretical design that fits the expectations of a changing threat landscape.

+****Key Findings and Methodologies**

+**Methodology:**

+         • Puts forward the JOINER framework (Joint, Optimized, Infrastructure, Network, Empowered, Research) on end-to-end secure communication.
+         • Uses XAI and federated learning (FED-XAI) in order to support collaborative AI training without compromising privacy of data.
+         • Installs measures of proactive security (e.g., happiness wall/secrecy rate monitoring, hub authentication) against ransomware.

+**Key Findings:**
+         • The theoretical performance measures are better than current systems (e.g., data rate >200 Gbps, latency <0.1ms, reliability 99.9%, see Table 3).
+         • JOINER allows security orchestration of the tasks, adapting to the level of threat.
+         • Ransomware backups Offline Ransomware resilience requires offline backups.

+**Research Gaps and Unresolved Issues**
+         • **Insider Threats:** Low capability of detection of malicious actors within the company.
+         • **Real-Time Scalability:** Scalability in high hardware requirements in large deployment can be problematic.
+         • **Model Interpretability:** Although XAI is implemented, there remains a lack of trust over AI-based decisions.
+         •** Ethical Issues:** Gender Bias in the Collection of AI Data and Algorithms Transparency.
+         • **Cost-Quality Trade-offs:** Reimbursement schemes (e.g. fee-for-service) overlook the concept of quality of security, subjecting them to attacks.

+**Conclusion**

+In the paper, a conceptual blueprint of policy-centric cybersecurity in AI-based healthcare communications is presented whose gaps can be filled by technical and governance barriers.
+It also combines JOINER and XAI in a unique way to fit region-specific requirements within Saudi vision 2030, besides the identification of gaps in ethics, scalability as well as reimbursement to be worked on in the future.

+--

 **Format for week 4**
 **Introduction**